-- Supervised practice programs, called Dietetic Internships, give you hands-on experience working in different settings
+- Supervised practice programs, called Dietetic Internships, give you hands-on experience in different settings

-- ISU Dietetic Interns are placed in Pocatello, Twin Falls or Meridian
+- ISU Dietetic Interns (DIs)are placed in Pocatello, Twin Falls or Meridian

-- The entry requirements and application process varies by internship program
+- Entry requirements and application process vary by DI program

-- Many supervised practice programs use an online centralized internship application, called DICAS (DICASinfo@DICAS.org), along with a computer system to match applicants with DI programs, known as D & D Digital
+- Many programs use an online centralized application, called DICAS, along with a computer system to match applicants with DI programs, known as D & D Digital

-- In 2024, a master's degree will be required to take the national RDN exam
+- In 2024, a master's degree will be required to take the RDN exam

 - Many graduate programs thus offer a combined MS/Dietetic Internship option